talk2viren/umermansoor.github.io/_posts/2016-06-17-the-law-of-demeter---writing-shy-code.md

 (Coupling) Problem solved.
 In their book [The Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X), [Andrew](https://twitter.com/pragmaticandy) and Dave suggest writing **"shy" code that doesn't interact with too many things**.

-I keep an eye out for the Law of Demeter violations when writing or reviewing code.
-However, this could be automated with [source code analyzers](http://pmd.github.io/).
+I keep an eye out for the Law of Demeter violations when writing or reviewing code and **refactor code to reduce unnecessary coupling where it makes sense**.
+This could be automated with [source code analyzers](http://pmd.github.io/).
 I haven't personally used it myself so take my advice with a grain of salt.
 I'll update this post if I use it myself.